baybled/TopTags/README.md

 Retrieves most used hashtags to build a better quick profile of Twitter Users

-This project will change from Python to JS, it is used to teach myself about JS and a deeper exploration into Python, whilst following Python Essential Reference by David Beazley
+This project will change from Python to JS, it is used to teach myself about JS and a deeper exploration into Python, whilst following Python Essential Reference by David Beazley and Flask Web Development by Miguel Grinberg

 ```
-Usage: python TopTags.py pillow
+Usage: > python main.py
-[Name aka Screen_name] [Prof Description]
-[Tweet the API found]

-[Most used hashtags]

-[Requests remaining]
+Use searchbar to find term

+Use searchbar again or leave website

 ```